dotnet/coreclr/Documentation/Profiling/davbr-blog-archive/Profiler Detach.md

-*Adapted from an entry that appeared on David Broman's blog*
+*This blog post originally appeared on David Broman's blog on 2/3/2010*

 I described how profilers may attach to already-running processes in other posts ([#1](Attach.md) and [#2](Attach2.md)).
 In this post I’m writing about how profilers that are already loaded may detach from a running process before that process exits.
 Like Profiler Attach, this is a new feature available starting with CLR V4.